S0001Light/SHELLGUARD---A-TWO-PASSWORD-SOLUTION---CoPilot-and-I/README.md

 USE AT YOUR OWN RISK

+NOT made for touchscreen, DO NOT use with touchscreen.

 If you forget your password and need to uninstall,

 you will need to delete from startup with safe mode with windows disk. or other boot disk with file manager,